1. Home

 • Study hard.
 The best law school prep is earning the best grades possible, as your GPA will weigh heavily in admissions decisions.

-• Choose challenging courses, particularly those with writing, speaking, and analytical reasoning components such as those on this list of recommended undergraduate courses for preparing for law school.
+• Choose challenging courses, particularly those with writing, speaking, and analytical reasoning components.

 • Speak to a pre-law advisor and learn as much as you can about the legal profession, the admissions process, and the LSAT.

-• Find a summer or part-time job related to the legal profession to give you a better idea on whether you’re making the right decision to pursue law school.
+• Find a summer or part-time job related to the legal profession to give you a better idea of whether you’re making the right decision to pursue law school.

 Junior Year